-When it comes to traveling China, the first thing you'll need to do when you arrive is to exchange your U.S. dollars for its equivalent value in Chinese money.
+When you arrive in China, the first thing you'll need to do is to exchange your U.S. dollars for its equivalent value in Chinese money.
 The currency in China is called the Renminbi or Chinese yuan (CYN), and changing your money into CYN is a relatively simple process.

-There are several places you can exchange currency in China, including the airport, some major hotels, most local banks, and even a few exchange kiosks and booths that are popping up in cities across the country.
-However, it's easier to exchange cash directly in China rather than via a traveler's check or credit card, so it's important that you plan ahead and bring enough cash with you as it may be hard to withdraw American dollars once you arrive.
+There are several places you can exchange currency in China, including the airport, some major hotels, most local banks, and exchange kiosks.
+Know that it's easier to exchange cash directly in China rather than via a traveler's check or credit card, so it's important that you plan ahead and bring enough cash with you.
+You may find it difficult to withdraw American dollars once you arrive.

-You should also keep all of your exchange receipts and make sure you elect to receive one if you use an ATM to get money.
+You should also keep all of your exchange receipts and make sure you choose to print one if you use an ATM to take out cash.
 If you plan to change any Chinese currency into another currency at the end of your trip, you'll need the receipt to do this.
 If you don't have the receipt, the exchange counter will refuse to change your money from CYN.

 Where to Exchange Money in China